FAQ

 Does it need network access or any running service?

-No. engrava is an embedded library built on SQLite — one pip install, runs in-process, no server, no network.
+No required service. engrava is an embedded library built on SQLite — one pip install, runs in-process, no Engrava server.
 The only time network is involved is if you configure a remote embedding provider yourself.

 Are embeddings required?